-Arthur Guinness, the man who invented Guinness and put Dublin's St. James' Gate Brewery on the map, sadly died on this day in 1803.
+Arthur Guinness, the man who invented Guinness and put Dublin's St. James' Gate Brewery on the map, was born on this day, September 24, 1725.
 Today we raise a glad to Arthur.
 Sláinte!

-On Jan 23, 1803, Ireland lost a man who history would come to tell created one of the country's most prolific exports and one of its most iconic symbols.
-Yes, 216 years ago, the man behind the perfect pint, Sir Arthur Guinness, passed away.
+On September 24, 1725, Ireland welcomed into the world a man who would go on to create one of the country's most prolific exports and one of its most iconic symbols.
+Yes, 295 years ago, the man behind the perfect pint, Sir Arthur Guinness, was born.

 Born into the aristocratic Guinness family, Arthur’s exact place of birth is unknown but is believed to have been in County Kildare, either in his mother's home at the Read homestead at Ardclough, County Kildare, or near Celbridge where his parents lived around the time of his birth.
 His exact year of birth is also unknown but the Guinness estate estimated it to be September 28, 1725.